iksunglee/iksunglee.github.io/_posts/2017-02-16-(travel)-What-I-Learned-In-HongKong.md

 ---
 layout: post
-title: "What I learned in HongKong"
+title: "(Travel) What I learned in HongKong"
 date: 2017-02-16
 ---